Phases of Concussion Recovery

 - Physical activity other than an easy walk

-Receive medication: Physical symptoms, such as headache and neck pain, are common.
-You can give your child over-the-counter medications, as directed by the primary care or emergency room physician.
-The child needs to stay calm and rest the brain, so pain management is important.
+Receive medication.
+Physical symptoms, such as a headache and neck pain, are common.
+You can give your child over-the-counter medications, as directed by your doctor or emergency room physician.
+Your child will need to stay calm and rest their brain, so pain management is important.

-Stay home from school and sports: Your provider will let you know when it’s safe for your child to return to school and sports.
-When the child does return, it will be with modifications at first.
+Stay home from school and sports.
+Your provider will let you know when it’s safe for your child to return to school and sports.
+They will be given modifications they will need to use when they resume these activities.

 Phase 2 of concussion recovery

-During days 2 to 10 after the injury, your child may:
+During days two to ten after their injury, your child may:

-Resume school: We have a dedicated nurse coordinator who will work directly with your child’s school to ensure they are aware of any special modifications that may need to be made to assist in your child’s recovery.
-Learn about our return to school protocol.
+Resume school.
+We have a dedicated nurse coordinator who will work directly with your child’s school to ensure they are aware of any special modifications that may need to be made to assist in your child’s recovery.
+Learn about our returning to school protocol.

-Receive less medication: As pain begins to improve, the child should require less medication.
+Receive less medication.
+As pain begins to improve, your child should require less medication.
 It is important to use over-the-counter medications only as needed in this phase.

 Phase 3 of concussion recovery

-During days 7 to 21 after a concussion diagnosis, the child may:
+During days seven to 21 after a concussion, your child may:

-No longer need medication: At this point, pain has likely subsided, so your child can go off pain medication.
+No longer need medication.
+At this point, pain has likely decreased, so your child can go off pain medication.

-Play sports: The child can return to sports, physical education class, and other physical activity once a pediatric specialist sees no concussion symptoms or signs and verifies it is safe to do so.
-The child must be participating 100 percent in the classroom before returning to sports.
-Learn more about our return to play protocol.
+Play sports.
+The child can return to sports, physical education class, and other physical activity once a pediatric specialist sees no concussion symptoms or signs and verifies it is safe to do so.
+The child must be participating 100% in the classroom before returning to sports.
+Learn more about our returning to physical activity protocol.